abiglin/2025_MonteCarloFiltration/README.md

-# Drumm_Bernardi_2025_MonteCarlo
+# 2025_MonteCarloFiltration
+Data for article: Drumm, A.R. & Bernardi, F. Monte Carlo simulations of two-dimensional flat-sheet membrane filters for constant-pressure water purification. _Physical Review E(112)_.__

-This repository contains .mat and .fig files corresponding to the main results in Drumm and Bernardi (Physical Review E, 2025), i.e., Figures 4(a)-4(d) and Figure 8.
+This repository contains .mat and .fig files corresponding to the main results of the article, i.e., Figures 4(a)-4(d) and Figure 8.